 Our approach opens the door to many interesting questions about mechanism design and privacy.
-In particular, since the revelation principle can fail, what is the optimal mechanism when we allow for sequential mechanisms with randomization?
-What are optimal privacy-preserving auctions?
-Finally, since we follow the standard Bayesian approach to mechanism design, we inherit its assumption that the prior distribution is commonly known.
-How should a regulator elicit the prior beliefs of the designer in practice?
+First, how does our analysis extend to an environment with multiple agents?
+In our online appendix we derive the optimal symmetric mechanism under ex-post privacy for uniformly distributed types.
+This leaves open the question of designing optimal privacy-preserving auctions when asymmetric treatment of bidders is allowed.
+Second, since we follow the standard Bayesian approach to mechanism design, we inherit its assumption that the prior distribution is commonly known.
+How should a regulator elicit the prior beliefs of the mechanism designer in practice?
 We hope that future research will provide answers to these and related questions.

-8 Appendix 1 - Proofs for the main model
+A Proofs for the main model

-8.1 Preliminaries
+A.1 Preliminaries

 We define two auxiliary functions.
-First, we define $\phi(x)$ as the inverse of c', i.e., $c'(\phi(x)) = x$ for all $x \geq 0$.
-Convexity of the cost function and c'(0) = 0 ensures that φ is uniquely defined and increasing.
+First, we define $\phi(x)$ as the inverse of c', i.e., $c'(\phi(x)) = x$ for all $x \geq 0$ .
+Convexity of the cost function and c'(0) = 0 ensures that $\phi$ is uniquely defined and increasing.
 In fact, by the chain rule we have